 This post, originally published on Kevin Is Cooking Oct 2017, was last updated with new content on Nov.
 11, 2021.

 - 1 1/2 lbs beef chuck cut into 1 1/2-inch pieces

 - 2 tbsp vegetable oil

-- 1 tbsp ginger peeled, finely chopped or paste
+- 1 tbsp ginger paste or fresh ginger, peeled and finely chopped

 - 2 bay leaves

 - 2 lbs Yukon Gold potatoes peeled, cut into 2-inch pieces

 - Season beef all over with kosher salt.
 Heat oil in a large heavy pot over medium-high heat.
 Working in batches (you want the beef browned, not steamed), cook beef until browned on all sides, 8–10 minutes.
 Transfer to a plate.

 - Pour off all but a tablespoon of oil from pot.
 Reduce heat to medium and add the butter, onion, garlic, and ginger.
 Cook, stirring often and scraping up browned bits, until onion is translucent, about 5 minutes.

 - Add curry powder and cook, stirring, about 3 minutes.
 Stir in bay leaves, coconut milk, and 1 cup water.